 Lone Star College-North Harris is currently accredited by the Commission on Accreditation of Health Informatics and Information Management Education (CAHIIM) in cooperation with the Council on Accreditation of the American Health Information Management Association (AHIMA).
 Program accreditation allows graduates to apply for certification examination to become Registered Health Information Technicians (RHIT).

 The general education core will transfer to a variety of colleges and universities.
 Contact our program director, Viseeta Brown, PhD, RHIA, for more specific information about course transferability.
 Online programs are also available.
+Although online coursework is offered, students that live outside the Houston area often have a challenging time completing the clinical, practicum, and cooperative education courses.
+While courses are offered online, exams must be proctored.
+Students must visit their local community college's testing center to take exams.
+For any questions please contact our academic advisor, Madeleine Denison.

 About Tech Prep Programs